space-wizards/docs/src/en/robust-toolbox/ECS/object-oriented-pitfalls.md

 # Object Oriented Pitfalls

 Many programers are familiar with object oriented programming (OOP) basics.
 Some of the contributors to SS14 and RobustToolbox have experience with BEYOND and the DM language which utilize unconstrained OOP as a platform for development.
-This guide exposes some of the pitfalls of OOP and how ECS and RobustToolbox avoid said pitfalls.
+This guide exposes some of the pitfalls of OOP and how ECS avoids said pitfalls.

 ## composition over inheritance

 Composition over inheritance is an object oriented design principal; ECS is considered to be a maximization of this principal.
-This document will demonstrate the what and why of Composition over inheritance and its relevance to RobustToolbox.
+This document will demonstrate the what and why of Composition over inheritance and its relevance to ECS.

 ### What is composition over inheritance?
 In the case of a choice between inherence to grant properties and composition, fields which are other classes, which do the same, chose composition.
 The reasoning is that while inherence can be powerful, it is inflexible.